Commercial BusinessHow to make a Claim

 Once you have spoken to the Claims department, complete a claim form and send through either by fax, email or post to the Claims department.
 With each claim form you must attach (where applicable):

 - Repair quotations for the repairs/damaged goods

-- If the damage has been repaired or damaged goods replaced please provide these invoices
+- Invoices if the damage has been repaired or damaged goods replaced

-- Original purchase receipts/documentation to show proof of ownership where possible
+- Original purchase receipts/documentation to show proof of ownership where possible; and

 Liability Claims Procedure

 - Do not admit liability for any incident either verbally or in writing